 A show for 3 hip-hop dancers that questions our vision of femininity.

-The choreographer, Séverine Bidaud, evokes with humor the obsession of perfection, that occupies women of nowadays, to highlight the contradictions of a complex identity.
+The choreographer, Séverine Bidaud, humorously evokes the obsession with perfection,which resides in today’s women, in order to highlight the contradictions of a complex identity.

-The pared-down scenography allowes to create symbolic spaces and ruptures between daily moments and oneiric and intimate moments.
+The pared-down scenography allows the creation of symbolic spaces and breaks between daily moments and dreamlike and intimate moments.

 In a frenetic pace, they make a mockery of the image of the « working girl » to invite the audience to question its own evidences.